 The financial measures affecting trade and the arbitrary taxes decided in London soon became intolerable to the colonists.
-They now have the opportunity and the financial means of standing on their own feet and managing their own affairs.
+They now have the opportunity and the financial means to stand on their own feet and manage their own affairs.

 Instead of being treated as equal partners, the American colonists were considered by the Prime Minister as second-rate citizens or children :

-More than a rebellion against patriarchal authority, the War of Independence, was in fact the first modern political revolution.
+More than a rebellion against patriarchal authority, the War of Independence, was the first modern political revolution.

 By rising against Britain the colonists exploded the myth of English liberty while using at the same time the principles that the people of England themselves had established one century before in the Glorious Revolution.